Why choose this course?

 What's the course about?

 This course gives you a firm foundation for a career in finance.
-A degree in finance will give you the skills for a career in financial services such as banking, investment management, pension fund management and insurance.
-During the course you’ll develop the sharp evaluation and analytical skills needed to move into more functional and management roles.
+You will develop the skills necessary to be successful in financial services such as banking, investment management, pension fund management, and insurance.
+During the course, you’ll also develop the sharp evaluation and analytical skills needed to move into more functional management roles.

 You can also study a language with this course.
 You can be awarded the degree ‘with language’ in the title if you choose to study a foreign language in all years of study.